Bryan Bergougnoux: Club career

 Born in Lyon, Bergougnoux began his career at his hometown club Lyon, where he was formed at a young age.
 His debut for the club came in a 2–0 defeat to Lens on 28 July 2001.

 After 36 games for Lyon, in which he scored four goals, he was sold to Toulouse in 2005 for €3.5 million, on a four-year deal.

 In August 2009, after his Toulouse contract had expired, he signed a three-year contract with Lecce of the Italian Serie B.

 On 26 January 2012, he officially became a player of the Cyprus club AC Omonia, with that club having the right to transfer him to Nicosia in June.

 In September 2012, Bergougnoux joined Tours on a one-year contract with an option for two further seasons.
 In July 2017, he agreed a contract extension until summer 2019 with the club.

-In August 2018, Bergougnoux took up a dual role as player and coach at lower league side Thonon Evian.
+In August 2018, Bergougnoux took up a dual role as player and coach at Régional 2 (7th-tier) side Thonon Evian.

 International career

 Bergougnoux was a member of the France U21, for which he played 21 games and scored 10 goals.
+He won the Tournoi de Toulon with the team and finished as top scorer with 4 goals.

+Managerial career

+After helping Thonon Evian won their group in the 2018–19 Régional 2, Bergougnoux retired from playing, and became the coach of Thonon Evian's U19 team.
+Two years later, in 2021, he returned managing the first team, helping the team finished as national champions in the 2021–22 National 3.

+In August 2024, Bergougnoux was appointed as the head coach of Tours, his former team as a player.
+However, in February 2025, Tours disbanded in the middle of the season due to financial difficulties and forfeited all their remanining matches in the season.

+In June 2025, Bergougnoux was named as the assistant coach for Didier Digard at Ligue 1 team Le Havre.

+Personal life and death

+In December 2023, Bergougnoux was diagnosed with parotid cancer.

+On 29 May 2026, while in Toulouse to play in a charity football tournament with former Toulouse players, Bergougnoux died following a sudden illness.
+He was 43, and survived by his wife and his four children.